yahyalmh/ChangeWallpaper/README.md

 * BeautifulSoup version: 4.8
 * urllib3 version:1.25
 * requests version:2.23
+* python-crontab version:2.5.1 for schedule task on linux
+* Use schtasks for schedule task on windows

 ## Features

-* Test on linux ubuntu 18.4 with Gnome 3.28
+* Test on linux ubuntu 18.4 with Gnome 3.28 and windows 10
 * download wallpaper once a day
-* Change wallpaper periodically with crontab setup
+* Change wallpaper periodically(hourly and reboot) with crontab setup for linux and schtasks for windows
 * If the total downloaded images size is more than 2G(you can change this limit in`Utils/SpaceManager.py` file), remove the oldest image files from the application directory daily
-* If there is not image in project's download directory use system default wallpaper in `/usr/share/backgrounds` directory also if there is not any wallpaper in this path use a default image there is in project `./image/def_wall.png` path
+* If there is not image in project's download directory use system default wallpaper in `/usr/share/backgrounds` directory on linux. also if there is not any wallpaper in this path use a default image there is in project `./image/def_wall.png` path

  ## Setup
+ schedule change wallpaper hourly and at the time of os reboot it's done automatically. but if you want to change it use below way.
+* ##### linux

- If you want to change your wallpaper periodically for example hourly, set crontab job for this script like this:
+ If you want to change your wallpaper periodically for example change every two hours, set crontab job for this script like this:

- `0 */1  * * * /usr/bin/python3  /your_local_path/ChangeWallpaper/Main.py`
+ `0 */2  * * * /usr/bin/python3  /your_home_path/.chagneWall/Main.py`
+* ##### windows

- Also if you want to download wallpaper and change your wallpaper at boot time add this to crontab:
+ if you want to download wallpaper and change your wallpaper daily run follow command:

- `@reboot sleep 40 &&   /usr/bin/python3   /your_local_path/ChangeWallpaper/Main.py`
+ `"schtasks /create /sc daily  /tr " +   /your_home_path/.chagneWall/run.vbs`

 ## To Do

-* This project for linux os, change it to work on windows os
 * add some another wallpaper site